vu-5279-s21/web-scraping-stock-data/README.md

 - HTML/CSS
 - Javascript

+Disclaimer: This material and all its applications are meant for educational purposes only and not financial advice.

 # Important: In order to use the historical data feature, please follow these instructions to implement a chrome driver!
 Note: This piece of the application currently only works on Windows systems.